AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 ## Further Improvements
 Further improvements are possible.
 This code will look event better with language support (something like `async`, `yield` and etc).
 But we are not there yet.

-Scala for example has this kind of sintactic sugar for futures.
+Scala for example has this kind of syntactic sugar for futures.
 Here is an example of combining futures in scala:

 ```scala
 val futureA = Future{...}